 The BCRSP digital badge provides certificants with an opportunity to acknowledge their personal achievement, and promote awareness of the certification to a wider audience of contacts, recruiters, and employers.

 All practicing certificants have been issued their badge which is available in English or French.
 (Certificants in Quebec are automatically issued both versions of the badge.
 If you have received an English badge only and would like to obtain a French version, please contact the BCRSP office at firstname.lastname@example.org.)

 You can add a BCRSP digital badge to your LinkedIn Profile, Facebook Page, Twitter account, email or personal website to validate your professional & technical expertise.

 Anyone can verify your BCRSP certification by clicking on your badge.

 As a consultant I’ve always promoted my CRSP certification to clients as one way to demonstrate my skills and knowledge.
 The digital badge is another way to recognize my achievement, and establish my credentials.
 Verification of certification is available on the BCRSP website, but I see the potential for the digital badge to be a more direct way to acknowledge and promote the CRSP/PSAC certification.
 Yvonne O’Reilly, CRSP, O’Reilly Consulting

 - If linking to social media, select the option to post and customize the post, for example, you can include the BCRSP twitter handle (@bcrsp) and a link to the BCRSP press release

-- View the Acclaim video on how to embed the badge into your digital signature and resize the badge within your email
+- View the Credly video on how to embed the badge into your digital signature and resize the badge within your email

 - Share the BCRSP press release with your employer and HR departments so they are aware of this new verification tool